 3. Learn Laughter Yoga: Laughter is more than fun - it's exercise!
 Laughter yoga combines enjoying humor with basic moves to boost your circulation and energy while lowering your blood pressure and stress levels.
 Here's a simple exercise to get you started.

 Mickey Rooney was a short man - 5' 2" at his tallest - but he was truly one of the giants of comedy.
-It is very sad that he's left us - although from what I hear, his next booking is on one of the best stages EVER - and I'd like to take this moment to talk about the laughter lessons he taught us all.
+Sadly, he's left us - although from what I hear, his next booking is on one of the best stages EVER - and I'd like to take this moment to talk about the laughter lessons he taught us all.

 Mickey Rooney taught us it was okay to laugh at ourselves.
 He was a very lovable guy - so lovable that 8 different women married him.
 7 of those women later divorced him, and Mickey provided the world with a great example of processing pain through laughter.
 His jokes about his many marriages included: